 I've recently published articles on Liberal politics in the First World War, the 1918 General Election, and the Labour Party and strategic bombing in the Second World War, and have co-edited two volumes on the British Abroad which came out with Palgrave in October 2013: Travellers and Tourists and Experiencing Imperialism, in the former of which I've a chapter on British mass tourism.

-I'm writing an article about the deaths of Hugh Gaitskell and John Smith, and preparing a project concerned with internationalising Thatcherism: Margaret Thatcher's World.
-In 2014 I'll be principal investigator for the North East and Cumbria on the AHRC/BBC project 'Our Place in the First World War'.
+I'm writing articles about the deaths of Hugh Gaitskell and John Smith, Labour leaders and religion since 1935, and the film Oh!
+What a Lovely War.
+I'm also preparing a project concerned with internationalising Thatcherism: Margaret Thatcher's World.
+In 2014 I wasprincipal investigator for the North East and Cumbria on the AHRC/BBC project 'Our Place in the First World War'.
 I also interview former MPs for the History of Parliament Oral History Project.

 Bridget Plowden and broadcasting policy